 Last week, I visited three turquoise-colored lakes in the Canadian Rockies: Emerald Lake, Lake Louise, and Moraine Lake.
 The first time I laid my eyes on each of them, I was utterly stunned, swept away by their incredible beauty.
 These lakes and the mountains surrounding them made me realize how tiny I am as a human compared to their size, power, and magnificence.
+They are a perfect destination to experience amazing Canada trips

 To enjoy all of these lakes, I would recommend that you stay in the town of Banff.
 If you could splurge for a night, book a room at Fairmont Chateau, overlooking Lake Louise.
 I promise that your stay here would be as unforgettable as any birthday celebration you have somewhere luxurious.